Look-through company: Features

 Income from LTCs is taxed after deducting the expenses of the company.
 The share of these revenues and expenses is transferred to shareholders according to their share in the company.
 Earnings from the company are taxed at the personal tax rate, even if it is more or less than the standard income tax rate for New Zealand companies.
 This is a significant point of difference with the LAQC.
 The rule limits the amount of damages similar to those that apply to limited liability companies.
 Owners can take into account only the economically justified costs.
-Losses that can not be claimed in the current period can be extended to subsequent years (periods), but only within the amount of participation of the shareholder.
+Losses that cannot be claimed in a given period can be extended to subsequent years (periods), but only within the amount of participation of the shareholder.
 LTCs deliver declarations showing the distribution of income and expenses to shareholders.

-Comparison with LAQCs and Limited Partnerships
+Comparison with LAQCs and limited partnerships (LPs)

-Unlike with LAQCs, with this kind of tax structure shareholders can claim damages only on a scale proportionate to that individual's share in the company.
+Unlike LAQCs, with an LTC shareholders can claim damages only on a scale proportionate to that individual's share in the company.
 However, losses in both types of companies may be carried over to subsequent periods: if the amount of damages the company passed to a shareholder who exceeds the amount of participation in the company, this difference carries over to next year.
-Shareholders of now-defunct LAQCs may elect to conduct a transition into an LTC.
+Shareholders of now-defunct LAQCs may elect to transition into an LTC.

-Unlike a limited partnership (LP), all shareholders have equal rights, but their number is limited to five.
-Also, in partnership, general financial entities may also participate, while in LTC stockholders may only be natural persons or administering trusts.
+Unlike an LP all shareholders have equal rights and their number is limited to five.
+Also, in partnership, general financial entities may participate, while in LTC stockholders may only be natural persons or administering trusts (or other LTCs).
 The general principles of LPs and LTCs are similar in the sense that the costs and revenues of both entities are transferred to shareholders.
-Nevertheless, the Limited Partnership has more complex tax rules and reporting, and there is no possibility to transfer losses to future periods.
+Nevertheless, the LP has more complex tax rules and reporting, and there is no ability to transfer losses to later periods.